-The proportion of HIV-positive patients treated in the United States who accessed antiretroviral therapy (HAART) and achieved viral suppression increased substantially between 2009 and 2013, according to research published in the online edition of the journal "AIDS ".
+The proportion of HIV-positive patients seen in the United States who had access to antiretroviral therapy (ART) and achieved viral suppression increased substantially between 2009 and 2013, according to research published online in the "AIDS ".

-There was an overall increase of 6% in the proportion of patients with prescription of antiretroviral drugs, whereas the proportion of patients with viral suppression and sustained viral suppression increased 11 17% and% respectively.
-The increases were more pronounced in young people aged between 18-29 and black.
+There was an overall increase of 6% in the proportion of patients with prescription antiretroviral drugs, considering that the proportion of individuals with viral suppression and sustained viral suppression increased 11% and 17%, respectively.
+The increases were most pronounced in young people aged 18-29 and blacks.

-"This analysis demonstrates a consistent increase in the prescription of ART (Antiretroviral Therapy) and viral suppression among people under medical care for HIV infection in the United States, globally and in nearly all subgroups and demographic characteristics analyzed", commenting, with The researchers.
-"However, there is still a significant difference between the percentage of patients receiving antiretroviral therapy and who achieve viral suppression."
+"This analysis demonstrates a consistent increase in the prescription of ART (Antiretroviral Therapy) and viral suppression among people under clinical care for HIV infection in the United States globally and in almost all subgroups and demographic characteristics analyzed," The researchers.
+"However, there is still a significant difference between the percentage of patients receiving ART and those achieving viral suppression."

-In 2012, the United States Department of Health and Human Services issued updated guidelines recommending that all people with HIV should receive antiretroviral therapy.
-One of the main objectives of the US National Strategy against HIV / AIDS is an initiative to increase access to health care and improve outcomes for people with HIV. undetectable viral load is a key marker for HIV results is associated with a low risk of disease progression and transmission to sexual partners (to learn more, read about the Study Partner).
-Editor's Note: This is Law in Brazil, promulgated by the President "away" (SIC) Dilma Rousseff.
+In 2012, the US Department of Health and Human Services issued updated guidelines recommending that all people with HIV should receive antiretroviral therapy.
+One of the major goals of the US National HIV / AIDS Strategy is an initiative to increase access to health care and improve outcomes for people with HIV.
+Undetectable viral load is a key marker for HIV outcomes to be associated with a low risk of disease progression and transmission to sexual partners (to learn more, read about STUDY Partner).
+Editor's Note: This is the law in Brazil, promulgated by the "out-of-the-way" President (SIC) Dilma Rousseff.

-A team of researchers from the Disease Control and Prevention Centers analyzed data collected between 2009 and 2013 to estimate trends in prescription of ARV therapy and viral suppression among patients in HIV care.
+A team of researchers at the Centers for Disease Control and Prevention analyzed data collected between 2009 and 2013 to estimate trends in ART prescription and viral suppression among patients in HIV care.

-Data were obtained from the Medical Monitoring Project, a nationally representative sample of HIV-positive patients in adult patients receiving medical care.
+Data were obtained from the Medical Monitoring Project, a representative national sample of HIV-positive patients in adult patients receiving medical care.

-The authors calculated the percentage of patients with prescription for antiretroviral therapy (new and ongoing prescriptions), with viral suppression (viral load below 200 copies / ml at the last monitoring) and sustained with viral suppression (viral load below 200 copies / ml in all the tests in a period of twelve months). -In Brazil viral suppression is understood by a count of less than forty HIC copies per milliliter of blood.
-I do not understand well the health policy of the US, but in a country where the people vote for a president and, depending on the opinion of "delegates and SUPER-DELEGATES, who will live in the Oval Office is what lost the election by vote popular…
+The authors calculated the percentage of ART patients (new and continued prescriptions), viral suppression (viral load below 200 copies / ml at the last follow-up) and sustained viral suppression (viral load below 200 copies / ml in all patients). the tests done in a period of twelve months). -In Brazil, viral suppression is understood as a count of less than forty copies of HIC per milliliter of blood.
+I do not quite understand the US Health Policy, but in a country where people vote for a president and, depending on the opinion of "delegates and SUPER DELEGATES, whoever lives in the Oval Office is the one who lost the vote popular…

-The results were encouraging for all three endpoints.
+The results were encouraging for all three outcomes.

-Among 2009 and 2013, the proportion of patients with viral suppression increased 72% to 80%, an increase of 11% (trend p <0,01).
+Between 2009 and 2013, the proportion of patients with viral suppression increased from 72% to 80%, an increase of 11% (trend, p <0,01).
 Increases were observed in each subgroup.
-The magnitude of the increase was greater among women compared to men (16% versus 10%, respectively), but there was a disparity results according to sex.
+The magnitude of the increase was higher among women compared to men (16% versus 10%, respectively), but there was a disparity of outcomes according to sex.
 In 2013, 81% of men and 77% of women had viral suppression (p <0,01).
-The proportion of younger patients with viral suppression increased from one-fifth.
-There was an increase of 18% for black, two times higher than that observed in white (8%) and Hispanic (9%).
-However, a gap still persisted according to "race" (the quotation marks are the translator), with 86% of white obtaining viral suppression in 2013 comparing the 75% of black skinned people.
+The proportion of younger patients with viral suppression increased by one-fifth.
+There was an increase of 18% for blacks, twice that observed in whites (8%) and Hispanic (9%).
+However, a disparity still persisted according to "race" (the quotes are from the translator), with 86% of whites getting viral suppression in 2013 compared to 75% of black skinned people.

-The researchers calculated that the increased use of HAART represented 30% of the increase in the proportion of patients with viral suppression.
+The researchers calculated that the increased use of HAART accounted for 30% of the increase in the proportion of patients with viral suppression.

-Sustained viral suppression increased by subgroups.
+Sustained viral suppression increased in the subgroups.
 21% increase was observed in women compared to an increase of 16% in men.
-However in 2013 a higher proportion of men than women had suffered viral suppression (70% versus 64%, p <0,01).
-A large increase (60%) was observed in the proportion of patients under the age of 29 with sustained viral suppression.
-Despite this, only 51% of this age group had sustained viral suppression in 2013, compared to 74% of patients aged 50 and more.
-The proportion of black color of patients with sustained virologic suppression has increased almost one fourth, compared to an increase of 17% in Hispanic and increased 14% in white.
-However, in 2013 whites they were still significantly more likely to achieve viral suppression compared to blacks (76% versus 61%, p <0,01).
+However in 2013 a higher proportion of men than women had undergone viral suppression (70% versus 64%, p <0,01).
+A large increase (60%) was observed in the proportion of patients younger than 29 with sustained viral suppression.
+Despite this, only 51% of this age group had undergone viral suppression in 2013, compared to 74% of patients aged 50 and more.
+The proportion of black patients with sustained viral suppression increased by nearly a quarter, compared to an increase of 17% in Hispanics and an increase of 14% in whites.
+However, in 2013 whites were still significantly more likely to achieve viral suppression compared to blacks (76% versus 61%, p <0,01).

-"These findings illustrate progress towards NTMS goals of improving outcomes in health for people living with HIV sector, the researchers write.
+"These findings illustrate progress towards NTEM goals of improving health outcomes for people living with HIV, write the researchers.

 They believe that several factors have contributed to this progress.

-- Improvements in HIV therapy that facilitated a better grip, such as reduced costs, reduced frequency of dosing and safer, less toxic therapies.
+- Improvements in HIV therapy facilitated better adherence, such as reduction of burden, reduced frequency of dosing and safer, less toxic therapies.

-- Elimination of the drug assistance program against AIDS (adaptation) waiting lists
+- Elimination of the AIDS Drug Assistance Program (adaptation) waiting lists

 - Better case management and commitment to care

-Translated by Claudio Souza in 12 June 2016 in the original Big Increases in proportion of HIV-positive Patients in US treated with ART and viral suppression with
+Translated by Cláudio Souza in 12 of June of 2016 of the original in Big Increases in proportion of HIV-positive Patients in US treated with ART and viral suppression with

 Editor's note: "Anyone can read the text and say, this is in America!
 So what ?!
 "Well, I would say that many of us have better results with a virions count below 40 copies per milliliter and therefore we are very well!

 No, it is not.
-There is much to be done here, and the world, to come to "an AIDS-free world" (this world does not encompass, as far as I can see, China, Rússina, Mongolia and "part" of the Middle East).
-We return to knock on our media key is participatory than them interested and I see as a nightmare dantesto that "_canais_de_Televisão_ concessions are given to politicians, with due reverence I ask the few truly honest, that just will to implement its (s) box (es) not as a tick, parasite without giving anything in return to society that fuels with higher costs that would be required to support "a donkey bread sponge cake."
+There is much to be done here, and in the world, to reach "a world without AIDS" (this world would not include, as far as I can see, China, Russia, Mongolia and "part" of the Middle East).
+I again hit the key that our media is participatory of what would interest them and I see it as a nightmare dantesto that "concessions of _canais_de_Television_ be given to politicians, with the due respect that I ask the few truly honest, that will only do to implement its (s) without, like a tick, parasitizing without giving anything back to the society that feeds them with costs higher than would be needed to sustain "a donkey to gossip."